RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Abstract

 \section{Abstract}

-Nowadays, Large Language Models (LLMs) are able to propose rules in natural language, overcoming constrains of a predefined predicate space inherent in traditional rule learning.
-However, existing methods using LLMs often overlook the combination effects of rules, and the potential of coupling LLMs with probabilistic rule learning to ensure robust inference is not fully explored.
-To address this gap, we introduce \textbf{RLIE}, a unified framework that integrates LLMs with probabilistic modeling to learn a set of probabilistic rules.
-The RLIE framework comprises four stages: (1) \textbf{R}ule generation, where a LLM proposes and filters candidate rules; (2) \textbf{L}ogistic regression, which learns the probabilistic weights of the rules for global selection and calibration; (3) \textbf{I}terative refinement, which continuously optimizes the rule set based on prediction errors; and (4) \textbf{E}valuation, which compares the performance of the weighted rule set as a direct classifier against various methods of injecting the rules into an LLM.
-Generated rules are the evaluated with different inference strategies on multiple real-world datasets.
-While applying rules directly with corresponding weights brings us superior performance, prompting LLMs with rules, weights and classification results from the logistic model will surprising degrade the performance.
-This result aligns with the observation that LLMs excel at semantic generation and interpretation but are less reliable at fine-grained, controlled probabilistic integration.
-Our work investigates the potentials and limitations of using LLMs for inductive reasoning tasks, proposing a unified framework which integrates LLMs with classic probabilistic rule combination methods, paving the way for more reliable neuro-symbolic reasoning systems.
+Large Language Models (LLMs) can propose natural-language rules, circumventing the reliance on a predefined predicate space in traditional rule learning.
+However, existing LLM-based methods often neglect the global interactions among rules, and the potential of using fine-grained rule importance scores to calibrate neuro-symbolic reasoning remains underexplored.
+To address this gap, we introduce \textbf{RLIE}, a framework that integrates LLMs with probabilistic modeling to learn weighted rule sets in four stages: (1) \textbf{R}ule generation: proposing and filtering candidate rules via LLMs; (2) \textbf{L}ogistic regression: learning sparse, calibrated weights for global rule selection; (3) \textbf{I}terative refinement: revising the rule set with error-driven hard examples; and (4) \textbf{E}valuation: {validating the learned system via comparative inference paradigms}.
+Across multiple real-world datasets and LLM backbones, our learned weighted rules achieve superior stability and accuracy, whereas rule-injection prompting yields mixed results and often degrades performance.
+These results suggest LLMs excel at semantic rule discovery but are less reliable at controlled probabilistic aggregation.
+Our findings highlight both the promise and the limits of LLMs for inductive reasoning, motivating a principled integration with classic probabilistic rule combination for reliable neuro-symbolic reasoning.\footnote{Our code is available at \url{https://github.com/YangYang-624/RLIE}.}